Steven Bistricky, Ph.D.

 Research Interests

-1) Increasing theoretical and empirical understanding of cognitive, emotional, and interpersonal factors that can reduce vulnerabilities, build strengths, and facilitate resilience and recovery amid significant adversity experiences.
-Personal preferences, contextual fit, and outcomes related to self-regulation processes (e.g., mindfulness, reappraisal, self-compassion, post-traumatic growth).
-Improving dissemination of evidence-based psychology in service of human flourishing.
+1) My lab aims to increase theoretical and empirical understanding of cognitive, emotional, and interpersonal factors that can reduce vulnerabilities, build strengths, and facilitate resilience and recovery amid significant adversity experiences.
+For example, we are interested in personal preferences, contextual fit, and outcomes related to self-regulation processes (e.g., mindfulness, reappraisal, self-compassion, post-traumatic growth), and we are motivated to improve the dissemination of evidence-based psychology in service of human flourishing.
+Along these lines, we have studied mental health characteristics and self-care practices of professional psychology training program graduate students and alumni, who work empathically with clients experiencing challenging circumstances, including trauma.

-3) We have examined how factors such as cumulative interpersonal trauma types, disaster exposure amount, avoidant attachment, hope, resilience, self-compassion, interpersonal competence, coping styles, and helping behavior may impact outcomes such as post-traumatic growth, well-being, and symptoms of PTSD and depression.
+3) We have studied how factors such as interpersonal trauma types, disaster exposure, community violence, avoidant attachment, hope, resilience, self-compassion, interpersonal competence, coping styles, helping behavior, and social support may impact outcomes such as posttraumatic growth, posttraumatic depreciation, well-being, and symptoms of PTSD and depression.

-4) In addition to using traditional self-report methods, research has also employed experimental information processing methods and clinical neuroscience.
+4) In addition to traditional self-report methods, our research has employed experimental information processing methods, physiological measures, and clinical neuroscience.